aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 ## Leaving the valley of despair (continued)

-* How will the IFA GoodRead Team do now?
+* How will the IFA GoodRead Team do it now?
     - They built a GRC program with a centralized service
     - Staff use web application or APIs
     - Little reliance on Microsoft Word or PDF documents